X

 Impact of Writing on the French Revolution

-Writing as Tool of Political Change, as noted at academichelp.net, was a powerful tool of political change during the French Revolution.
+Writing as a Tool of Political Change, as noted at academichelp.net, was a powerful tool of political change during the French Revolution.
 Newspapers and pamphlets were used to spread revolutionary ideas and to unite the people, while writers such as Jean-Paul Marat and Camille Desmoulins were instrumental in inspiring the public to take part in the revolution.
 The Declaration of the Rights of Man and the Constitution of 1791 were both documents that declared the rights of all citizens and declared that all citizens were equal before the law.
-This was a powerful way to create a sense of unity and solidarity amongst the people of France, and to ensure that the people were aware of their rights and responsibilities.
+This was a powerful way to create a sense of unity and solidarity amongst the people of France and to ensure that the people were aware of their rights and responsibilities.
 The writing was also used to educate the public and inform them of the events taking place during the revolution.
 This was a powerful way to empower the people and to ensure that they had the knowledge they needed to participate in the revolution.

 Writing as a Way to Unite People

-The writing was also used to unite the people of France, and to bring together people of different classes and regions.
+The writing was also used to unite the people of France and to bring together people of different classes and regions.
 Newspapers and pamphlets were used to spread revolutionary ideas, and the Declaration of the Rights of Man and the Constitution of 1791 were both documents that declared the rights of all citizens and declared that all citizens were equal before the law.
 This was a powerful way to unite the people of France and create a sense of unity and solidarity.

 Writing as a Way to Educate the Public